kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Focus on Learning

-**Trish's practical wisdom**: *"Every interaction is an opportunity to learn something new.
-Approach contributions with curiosity and openness."*
+**Trish's encouraging wisdom**: *"Every interaction is an opportunity to learn something new!
+Approach contributions with curiosity and openness.
+Let's make learning absolutely magical!"*

 - **Ask questions** when you don't understand something
 - **Share what you've learned** with others